dayton-outar/glif/algos/js/codility/caterpillar/README.md

 ```

 The time complexity of the above algorithm is $O(n^2)$, because for every stick $x$ the values of $y$ and $z$ increase $O(n)$ number of times.

+## Observations

+The triangle problem is not easy to grasp ...

 ## References